 Whenever possible the heat should be kept on at a constant temperature.
 It is easier for the furnace to keep a constant room temperature than for the trailer temperature to be allowed to drop to 50 degrees Fahrenheit then attempt to raise it to room temperature.

-The furnace on Safari models is ducted to provide heat to tanks and plumbing to prevent freezing.
+The furnace on Safari models except the 22 ft. model is ducted to provide heat to tanks and plumbing to prevent freezing.